Manuel-Aullo/module-federation/README.md

  11. In the `host` site running on port :3002 configure the `hybrid` site running on port :3003 as a remote.

- 12. In the `host` site running on port :3002, import the search module from the `hybrid` site running on port :3003
+ 12. In the `host` site running on port :3002, import the filter module from the `hybrid` site running on port :3003